darasus/ai-blog/content/the-dos-and-donts-of-starting-your-own-business.md

   out.
 Dictating your business plan will also help you understand what you're getting yourself into and how much money you're going to need in the short and long term.
+intro: >-
+  Starting your own business can be an incredibly exciting prospect.
+In theory, running your own company appears to offer you a great deal of freedom and flexibility - allowing you to tailor your working hours around childcare or other obligations, while also giving you the opportunity to develop a brand new career path.

+  Unfortunately, the reality is somewhat different.
+As with any job, starting your own business involves a significant amount of hard work and dedication.
+It isn’t easy, and many prospective entrepreneurs give up before they even begin.
+However, with the right guidance and support network in place, it also doesn’t need to be as difficult as most people imagine.
+To that end, if you’re currently exploring the idea of starting your own business - either as a sole proprietor or as part of an organisation - we have some handy advice on what not to do:
 ---

 ## Don’t try to do everything yourself